faasm/faasm/docs/benchmarks.md

 To do this we need to measure the time taken, CPU cycles, peak memory and disk I/O for running a simple function (with a cold start).

-We'll measure these for a vanilla Docker container, Firecracker, Lucet and Faasm.
-Lucet and Faasm can only run WebAssembly, but Faasm runs code generation ahead of time, therefore Lucet is at a disadvantage from JITing.
-Firecracker and Docker containers can just run an unmodified native binary.
+We'll measure these for a vanilla Docker container and Faasm.
+Docker containers can just run an unmodified native binaries and Faasm will run its generated shared object.

 We need to avoid the start-up time of any underlying runtime, so in each case we are aiming to instantiate the relevant sandbox, load the function, then execute it repeatedly.